junxit/us-congress-bills-113/derived/amendments.md

 ### 42 U.S.C. § 280i

-> in subsection (b)(1), by striking “establishment of regional centers of excellence” and inserting “establishment or support of regional centers of excellence”;
+> by striking “establishment of regional centers of excellence” and inserting “establishment or support of regional centers of excellence”; and

 | | |
 |---|---|